Gain an understanding of stool softeners and how to use a stool softener for kids to treat constipation (before you resort to medication).

 There are loads of foods with fiber that can help prevent constipation.

-Here are 11 foods that you can begin to work into the diet regularly to ward off having a constipated child.
+Here are 11 foods to soften stool that you can begin to work into the diet regularly to ward off having a constipated child.

 Aim for two to three of these items per day.